GOcontroll/go-sn/README.md

 ```
 It will compile for the correct architecture and glibc version.

+To switch between the zig version and the C version uncomment the .root_source_file line or the exe.addCSourceFile.
+Whichever one is active is the version that gets built.

-When compiling with gcc make sure it doesn't link a glibc version greater than 2.31
+When compiling the C version with gcc make sure it doesn't link a glibc version greater than 2.31.